Litigation

 Complaint (Oct.
 10, 2022)

 On March 24, 2024, a federal trial court in Arizona held that the Government of Mexico could proceed in its landmark anti-gun trafficking lawsuit against five gun dealers, denying the defendants’ motion to dismiss in most of the claims.
+The case is currently in discovery.

 City of Gary v.
 Smith & Wesson

-GAGV is co-counsel (with Brady and Perkins Coie) in the only ongoing lawsuit by a U.S. government against all major gun manufacturers.
+GAGV is co-counsel (with Brady and Perkins Coie) in the only ongoing lawsuit by a U.S. government against numerous major gun manufacturers.
 The city of Gary, Indiana, first brought the suit in 1999, seeking to hold manufacturers and dealers accountable for negligent sales and distribution practices that supply the criminal gun market.
-In the past 25 years, Gary has defeated multiple motions to dismiss brought by the industry and won three appeals.
-By the fall of 2023, the case was in the discovery phase, in which the gun companies are required to turn over documents and submit to testimony under oath.

 U.S. v.
 Rahimi

-But GAGV was the only major gun violence prevention group to argue that the Supreme Court should reverse its decisions in District of Columbia v.
-Heller, which overturned 200 years of precedent recognizing the Second Amendment’s intended meaning to protect state militias, and NYSRPA v.
-Bruen, which held that gun laws required some historical analogue to be constitutional.
-The Court did not take up GAGV’s call to reverse Heller and Bruen.
+In the 2008 Heller decision, the Court overturned 200 years of precedent that recognized the Second Amendment’s intended meaning to protect state militias.
+In the 2022 Bruen decision, the Court held that gun laws required some historical analogue to be constitutional.
+The Court did not take up GAGV’s call to reverse Heller or Bruen.